rsdoiel/antenna/columns.md

 ---

-## Paragon Spyware used to Spy on European Journalists
+## Paragon Spyware Used to Spy on European Journalists

 date: 2025-06-13, updated: 2025-06-13, from: Bruce Schneier blog

-<p>Paragon is a Israeli spyware company, increasingly in the news (now that NSO Group seems to be waning). &#8220;Graphite&#8221; is the name of their product.
-Citizen Lab <a href="https://citizenlab.ca/2025/06/first-forensic-confirmation-of-paragons-ios-mercenary-spyware-finds-journalists-targeted/">caught them</a> spying on multiple European journalists with a zero-click iOS exploit:</p>
+<p>Paragon is an Israeli spyware company, increasingly in the news (now that NSO Group seems to be waning). &#8220;Graphite&#8221; is the name of its product.
+Citizen Lab <a href="https://citizenlab.ca/2025/06/first-forensic-confirmation-of-paragons-ios-mercenary-spyware-finds-journalists-targeted/">caught it</a> spying on multiple European journalists with a zero-click iOS exploit:</p>
 <blockquote><p>On April 29, 2025, a select group of iOS users were notified by Apple that they were targeted with advanced spyware.
 Among the group were two journalists that consented for the technical analysis of their cases.
 The key findings from our forensic analysis of their devices are summarized below:</p>
 <ul>
 <li>Our analysis finds forensic evidence confirming with high confidence that both a prominent European journalist (who requests anonymity), and Italian journalist Ciro Pellegrino, were targeted with Paragon’s Graphite mercenary spyware.